zzzprojects/docs/dynamic-linq.net/pages/getting-started/basic/query-operators.md

 var skipFirstCustomer = context.Customers.OrderBy("CustomerID").Skip(1);
 ```

-It's also possible to use SkipWhile, to skip entities as long as the predicate does match:
+Also, it is possible to use SkipWhile, to skip entities as long as the predicate does match:

 ``` cs
 var skipped = context.Customers.ToList().AsQueryable().SkipWhile("CompanyName != \"ZZZ\"");